Updated November 23, 2023

 Bid-Ask Spread Formula – Example #2

-Currency markets are the most liquid markets across the world hence bid-ask spreads for dealers on these transactions is very low.
-But the transaction size in these markets is very high which compensates dealers on any transaction.
+Currency markets are the most liquid markets across the world; hence bid-ask spreads for dealers on these transactions are very low.
+However the transaction size in these markets is very high, compensating dealers on any transaction.